vchloros/vchloros.github.io/index.md

 As an undergraduate Biology student in my senior year, I'm gaining new experience in using R & RStudio for statistics and applying that knowledge to biology.
 In maintaining two repositories for my courses, I created a landing page to help display my work.
 I have examples of the work I've done for each of my courses here on GitHub: [Intro to Bioinformatics](https://vchloros.github.io/BIO422/BirdBaths.html) and [Statistical Learning & Classification](https://vchloros.github.io/MAT434/CA_VC.html).

 Currently, I work as a lab assistant at SNHU for Microbiology, General Biology, and General Chemistry Labs.
-My main responsibilities are preparing materials (bacteria culutres, solutions, samples, etc.) for students as well as occassionally working in-class to guide them through complex procedures.
+My main responsibilities are preparing materials (bacteria culutres, solutions, samples, etc.) for students as well as occassionally working in-class to guide them through experimental procedures.

 <br/>